ai-cfia/fertiscan-pipeline/pipeline/README.md

 # Transitioning from Direct LLM Calls to DSPy in FertiScan Pipeline

-This documentation addresses issue #94, providing a comprehensive resource to understand the work done to transition the FertiScan pipeline from direct LLM calls to DSPy.
+This documentation addresses provides a comprehensive resource to understand the work done to transition the FertiScan pipeline from direct LLM calls to DSPy.